2014 in Glory

-The year 2014 is the 3rd year in the history of the Glory, an international kickboxing event.
+The year 2014 was the 3rd year in the history of Glory, an international kickboxing event.
 2014 starts with Glory 14: Zagreb, and ends with Glory 18: Oklahoma.
-The events were broadcasts through television agreements with Spike TV and other regional channels around the world.
+The events were broadcast through television agreements with Spike TV and other regional channels around the world.

 List of events

 Glory 14: Zagreb

 Glory 14: Zagreb was a kickboxing event held on March 8, 2014 at the Arena Zagreb in Zagreb, Croatia.

 Background

 This event featured heavyweight fight of Mirko Cro Cop vs. Remy Bonjasky as headliner, and world title fight for the inaugural Glory Lightweight Championship of Andy Ristie vs. Davit Kiria as co-headliner.
 This event also featured 4 men Middleweight Contender Tournament to earn a spot in 2014 Glory Middleweight World Championship Tournament.

 Glory 14 had an average number of 495,000 viewers on Spike TV.

 Results

 1 Ky Hollenbeck was replaced with Davit Kiria.

 2 Jamal Ben Saddik was replaced with Dmytro Bezus.

 3 Shemsi Beqiri was replaced with Teo Mikelić.

 4 Dino Belošević was replaced with Kirk Krouba.